Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 - Use :ref:`Auto Depth <prefs-auto-depth>` and :ref:`Zoom to Mouse Position <prefs-zoom-mouse-pos>`.
   These tool will make sure the distance is always the value under the mouse cursor,
 - Use :ref:`Border Zoom <3dview-nav-zoom-border>` as it also resets the center point when zooming.
-- Center the view around the mouse cursor :kbd:`Alt-F`.
+- Center the view around the mouse cursor :kbd:`Alt-MMB`.
   This will take the position under the cursor and make it your viewpoint center.
-- Center the view around the 3D cursor :kbd:`Alt-Home`.
 - Use an :abbr:`NDOF (N-Degrees of Freedom)`, also known as a 3D mouse, see :ref:`configuring peripherals <hardware_3d-mice>` for more information.